 No casket is required by law for cremation, but a suitable rigid cremation container is required.
 This can be a simple cardboard container.
 Some funeral homes offer rental caskets if a service is to be held before the cremation.

-The next of kin must sign the Declaration for Disposition of Cremated Remains, and a funeral home will usually arrange this as part of their services.
+The next of kin must sign the Declaration for Disposition of Cremated Remains, which a funeral home will usually arrange as part of its services.
 Most states have a mandatory wait time (24-48 hours) after death before a cremation can proceed.
 However, the County Medical Examiner or a Justice of the Peace can waive this requirement.

 Check out our Guide to Cremation Costs in California for more information.